Genome-wide Profiling of Urinary Extracellular Vesicle microRNAs Associated With Diabetic Nephropathy in Type 1 Diabetes.

 Institute for Systems Biology

 Ghai, Vikas; Wu, Xiaogang; Bheda-Malge, Anjalei; Argyropoulos, Christos P; Bernardo, José F; Orchard, Trevor; Galas, David; and Wang, Kai, "Genome-wide Profiling of Urinary Extracellular Vesicle microRNAs Associated With Diabetic Nephropathy in Type 1 Diabetes."
 (2018).
-All Publications.
+Articles, Abstracts, and Reports.
 300.